Wordlist

 Distributor

 Means any natural or legal person established within the Community, including a retailer, who only stores and places on the market a substance, on its own or in a mixture, for third parties.
-(REACH)
+(The REACH Regulation)

 DNEL